Jeffresh/regex-engine/README.md

 - If the regex has been entirely consumed, the function should return ```True``` since it means that all the characters in the regex-string pair are the same.
-- If the regex has not been consumed but the input string has, the function should return ```False``` since it means that the regex is longer thatn the input string, which is undefined behavior at this point.
+- If the regex has not been consumed but the input string has, the function should return ```False``` since it means that the regex is longer than the input string, which is undefined behavior at this point.
 - If the first character of the regex does not match the first character of the input string, the function should return ```False``` because it guarantees that the two patterns are different.